-- 59. This "catch-all" number is actually a phone number to a third-party administrator, Alight Solutions (an entity never identified in the COBRA notice). - 60.
-A "catch-all" number provided by Defendant and then routed to a third-party call center designed to answer anything HR-related simply cannot meet the strict informational statutory requirements of 29 C.F.R. § 2590.606-4(b)(4)(v) required of all COBRA notices as to enrollment. - 61.
-Unlike the Defendant's COBRA notice, the Model DOL notice provides a near fool-proof way to elect COBRA coverage by providing a physical election form to mail in, the date it is due, the name and address to where election forms should be sent, spaces for the names, social security numbers, and type of coverage elected by each plan participant or beneficiary. - 62.
-Defendant's COBRA Enrollment Notice simply does not contain "an explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made" as required by 29 C.F.R. § 2590.606-4(b)(4)(v).
+- 60. Further, Defendant's COBRA enrollment notice merely directs plan participants to a general phone number, rather than explaining how to actually enroll in COBRA.
+To further compound the confusion, the Defendant's COBRA enrollment notice contains no instructions on how to actually enroll if one calls the phone number.
+The telephone number provided by Defendant in its COBRA enrollment notice is a "catch-all" number individuals can call with questions about anything benefit-related, including retirement funds, etc. - 61.
+This "catch-all" number is actually a phone number to a third-party administrator, Alight Solutions (an entity never identified in the COBRA notice). - 62.
+A "catch-all" number provided by Defendant and then routed to a third-party call center designed to answer anything HR-related simply cannot meet the strict informational statutory requirements of 29 C.F.R. § 2590.606-4(b)(4)(v) required of all COBRA notices as to enrollment. - 63.
+Unlike the Defendant's COBRA notice, the Model DOL notice provides a near fool-proof way to elect COBRA coverage by providing a physical election form to mail in, the date it is due, the name and address to where election forms should be sent, spaces for the names, social security numbers, and type of coverage elected by each plan participant or beneficiary. - 64.
+Defendant's COBRA enrollment notice simply does not contain "an explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made" as required by 29 C.F.R. § 2590.606-4(b)(4)(v).
 Merely telling Plaintiff and the putative class members to call a generic 1-800 number operated by a third-party and hope they are able to figure out how to enroll after they call is not what is legally required in a COBRA notice.
 Instead, the notice itself must contain information on how to enroll.
 Defendant's simply does not.